BusPS-Team/bus-reservation-/README.md

 # bus-reservation-
-Code files for the backend of bus reservation service on the integrated site.
+Code files for the bus reservation service on the integrated site.

 #all pycodes pushed here

-#backend material stack
+#init files, pyfiles, any api files, database files, metadata, all to be committed in seperate branches.

-#init files, pyfiles or any api files
+#code structure : Backend in = DJango ; Database = MySQL ; Frontend = HTML, CSS, JavaScript..

-For frontend files, images (logo files) or database files, visit other repositories.
+For frontend files, images (logo files) or database files, visit branches.